wwlpublish/learn-bizapps-pr-auto-sync-back-test/learn-bizapps-pr/industry-solutions/retail-teams-commerce-integration/includes/enable-commerce-teams-integration.md

     > [!div class="mx-imgBorder"]
     > [![Screenshot of the checklist of licenses with Office 365 E5 selected.](../media/office-365-e-5.png)](../media/office-365-e-5.png#lightbox)

-1. We would set the user profile as Retail communication manager, so that the title appears in Teams.
+1. We would set the user profile as Retail communications manager, so that the title appears in Teams.

     > [!div class="mx-imgBorder"]
     > [![Screenshot of the Add a user dialog Optional settings page.](../media/optional.png)](../media/optional.png#lightbox)